 This report sets out the performance of the Council's partner, Elevate East London, in carrying out the contractual debt management function on behalf of the Council.
-This report covers the first quarter of the financial year 2017/18.
+This report covers the second quarter of the financial year 2017/18.
 The report also includes summaries of debt written off in accordance with the write off policy that was approved by Cabinet on 18 October 2011.
+The report demonstrates that performance is stable, though continuing to be impacted by welfare reform measures.